 - 1. Member Encounter Data in the form and manner described in § 438.818. - 2.
 Data on the basis of which the State certifies the actuarial soundness of capitation rates to the Contractor under § 438.4, including base data described in § 438.5 (c) that is generated by the Contractor. - 3.
-Data on the basis of which the State determines the compliance of the Contractor with the medical loss ratio requirement described in § 438.8. - 4.
+Data on the basis of which the State determines the compliance of the Contractor with the medical loss ratio requirement described in§ 438.8. - 4.
 Data on the basis of which the State determines that the Contractor has made adequate provision against the risk of insolvency as required under § 438.116. - 5.
 Documentation described in § 438.207(b) on which the State bases its certification that the Contractor has complied with the State's requirements for availability and accessibility of services, including the adequacy of the provider network, as set forth in § 438.206. - 6.
 Information on ownership and control described in § 455.104 of this chapter from the Contractor and Subcontractors as governed by § 438.230. - 7.
 The annual report of overpayment recoveries as required in § 438.608(d)(3). - 8.
 In addition to the data, documentation, or information listed above, the Contractor must submit any other data, documentation, or information relating to the performance of the entity's obligations under this part required by the State or the Secretary.

 The data submitted will be posted to the State's website as required by § 438.10(c)(3).
-The data, documentation, or information submitted must be certified by either the Contractor's Chief Executive Officer; Chief Financial Officer; or an individual who reports directly to the Chief Executive Officer or Chief Financial Officer with delegated authority to sign for the Chief Executive Officer or Chief Financial Officer so that the Chief Executive Officer or Chief Financial Officer is ultimately responsible for the certification.
+The data, documentation, or information submitted must be certified by either the Contractor's Chief Executive Officer; Chief Financial Officer; or an individual who reports directly to the Chief Executive Officer or Chief Financial Officer with delegated authority to sign for the Chief Executive Officer or Chief Financial Officer so that the Chief Executive Officer or Chief Financial Officer so that the Chief Executive Officer or Chief Financial Officer so that the Chief Executive Officer or Chief Financial Officer so that the Chief Executive Officer or Chief Financial Officer is ultimately responsible for the certification.
 The certification provided must attest that, based on best information, knowledge, and belief, the data, documentation, and information is accurate, complete and truthful and is submitted concurrently with the submission of the data, documentation, or information.